VRGroupRWTH/DaVE/database/volume_statistics/description.md

 #### Limitations ####
 The pipeline contains a programmable filter summing up the volume for each connected component.
 This filter does not work correctly in the distributed case.
-The maximum volume is only computed per data subdivision.